-Irouléguy, pronounced “ee-rew-la-ghee”, is a small wine appellation lying within a valley just outside St-Jean-Pied-de-Port, where people start the Camino de Santiago.
+Irouléguy, pronounced “ee-rew-le-ghee”, is a small wine appellation lying within a valley just outside St-Jean-Pied-de-Port, where people start the Camino de Santiago.
 It’s 50k from the ocean and 8k from the Spanish border.
 This is part of Gascony and the Pyrénées AOC sub-region.

-Lots of vineyards are on terraced, steep slopes from 100 to 400+ meters above sea level (300 to 1,200 feet).
+Many vineyards are on terraced, steep slopes from 100 to 400+ meters above sea level (300 to 1,200 feet).
 Because Irouléguy is in a valley surrounded by mountains that shield from cooler north winds, summer and fall months are warm and dry.
 The microclimate has several soils types, enjoying mountain and Atlantic weather influences.

-At Maison Arretxea there really is a difference tasting wine made with the same grapes but on varying soils.
+At Maison Arretxea there is a difference tasting wine made with the same grapes but on varying soils.
 All whites are blends of Petit Manseng, Gros Manseng, and Courbu, thriving on the sandstone layered with limestone, clay, and various minerals.
 They each have a different profile.

 Arretxea produces more white than red, but the reds are worth finding.
 They’ve made wine almost 30 years yet we consider their style of Tannat more contemporary and rustically smooth.

 Mark and I tasted the Arretxea porfolio over a year ago.
 Visit notes resurfaced our delight, so much so I hunted down a bottle and reread our Irouléguy wine and hiking trip post.
 Back then, we researched the area however the Sommelier B&B host took us straight to Maison Arretxea (pronounced Ah-Ree-Cha).